Ways to Tell if Your Newborn Is Getting Enough Breast Milk

 The following steps help to breastfeed a baby.

-1) The mother needs to wash her hands before they start.
-Sit in a comfortable position with their back straight and lap flat.
+1) Mothers need to wash their hands before they start.
+They must sit in a comfortable position with their back straight and lap flat.

-3) Line up the baby's nose with your nipple.
+3) Line up the baby's nose with a nipple.
 The baby's mouth should open wide enough to cover the nipple and the lower part of the dark areola.

 4) Make sure that the baby has a good breastfeeding latch.
 The baby will tilt their head back, and their chin will be touching the mother's breast.
 The baby should take a mouthful of the breast, and the breast should go towards the roof of the mouth.

 6) To satisfy the baby's hunger and demand, let the baby feed as long as needed.
-The more your baby drinks, the more milk your breast produces.
-If your baby still needs more milk, you can offer them milk from another breast.
+The more the baby drinks, the more milk the breast produces.
+If the baby still needs more milk, a mother can offer the milk from another breast.

 7) Babies can swallow some air while breastfeeding.
 Winding them brings the air up, and the milk goes down by preventing painful trapped wind.
 The best time for burping the baby is in the middle of a feed or after.